ViewComponent/rspec-viewcomponent/README.md

-# ViewComponent::RSpec
+# RSpec::ViewComponent

-ViewComponent::Rspec provides contexts that help you write clean one-line specs for your components.
+RSpec::ViewComponent provides contexts that help you write clean one-line specs for your components.
 This enables you to test that they respond as expected and specify their function without the cruft of boilerplate.